 Continue to apply the citrus oil cleaner until the adhesive is completely gone.

-Cleaner area to remove any citrus oil reside using a 50/50 mixture of water and isopropyl alcohol before installing another adhesive stud.
+Clean area to remove any citrus oil residue using a 50/50 mixture of water and isopropyl alcohol before installing another adhesive stud.

 Is the vinyl siding on your house melting or warping for no reason?

 Well, this is a much more common problem than people realize.